Quadra-Ryo/QR-Code-Generator-Telegram-Bot-in-python/README.md

 An easy Telegram BOT,
 Funcions:
-- Calling external API and handling the datas
+- Returning the QR Code of a given string/link
 - Message handling